joshusooyaa/etch-a-sketch/README.md

     * Rainbow mode (randomly chooses an rgb color to draw)
     * Eraser mode (sets the color back to the background color)
 5. Reset/clear grid

+**Note Before Using:**\
+There is an issue on some browseres with a large grid size.
+Since the solution I chose uses css variables (which I was new to using and didn't realize how this would affect things at the time), the style recalculation causes a large amount of lag the larger the grid size.
+Fixing this would require a fair amount of rewriting in the css and javascript and isn't very beneficial to me to go back and fix since I'd like to spend my time on new projects.
+That says, it does run fine in Firefox.

 <br>